LukaszManiak/tableTasks2.0/README.md

 - **TypeScript** – To improve type safety, catch errors earlier, and write more maintainable code.
 - **TanStack Router** – To explore a modern, type-safe, file-based routing solution for React apps.
-- **TanStack Query** – For efficient data fetching, caching, and syncing with server state.
 - **Tailwind CSS** – To rapidly build responsive and styled components with utility-first CSS.

-## Goal

-TableTasks was developed with a singular focus: to empower individuals in effectively managing their tasks and projects.
-As a feature-rich todo application, it goes beyond the basic functionalities, aiming to provide a comprehensive solution for organizing and tracking tasks.

 ## Live Site URL: [Netlify](https://tabletaskv2.netlify.app/)